 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” – ANGELA MAYOU

-On Friday, July 7, vocalist, radio show host, and actress LEZLIE HARRISON and her trio held court at Brvsh Cul7ur3 (Brush Culture), a new, intimate jazz and dinner club in the heart of Teaneck, New Jersey, founded by drummer Rodney Greene.
+On Friday, July 7th, the talented vocalist, radio show host, and actress Lezlie Harrison, along with her trio, performed at Brvsh Cul7ur3 (Brush Culture) – a new and intimate jazz dinner club located in the heart of Teaneck, New Jersey.
+Rodney Greene, a renowned jazz drummer, founded the club.

-Lezlie hosts the radio show “Come Sunday,” which broadcasts Sundays from 8 AM to 12 PM on WBGO Jazz Radio 88.3 FM and performs regularly in and around New York City.
+Lezlie hosts “Come Sunday” on WBGO Jazz Radio 88.3 FM and performs in NYC and neighboring areas.

-My relationship with Lezlie dates back to the original Jazz Gallery, a not-for-profit jazz cultural center that once stood at 290 Hudson Street in the West Village.
-In addition to co-founding the space with Dale Kelly Fitzgerald and the late great trumpeter Roy Hargrove, Lezlie was the meeter and greeter, office manager, director, publicist, event planner, MC, performer, and creator of the Jazz Gallery Membership Program.
+I have a long-standing relationship with Lezlie that goes back to the days of the original Jazz Gallery at 290 Hudson Street in the West Village.
+Lezlie, along with Dale Kelly Fitzgerald and the late Roy Hargrove, co-founded the not-for-profit jazz cultural center.
+She was responsible for various roles such as being the meeter and greeter, office manager, director, publicist, event planner, MC, and performer.
+Additionally, she created the Jazz Gallery Membership Program.

-Lezlie is a product of the Black Church.
-Her maternal grandfather was Reverend R.L.
-Brown, founder and pastor of St. Johns CME Church in Winston-Salem, where she learned the spirituals, gospels, and hymns.
-During her college years at Amherst, she was introduced to the spiritual jazz music of John and Alice Coltrane, Lonnie Liston Smith, Yusef Lateef, and Pharaoh Sanders, among others.
-She is a consummate show woman and interpreter whose passionate and socially conscious repertoire hone in on the fragile matters of life.
-Whether interpreting a jazz standard or an R&B classic, Lezlie hits all the right notes and transforms a performance space into a house of worship.
+Lezlie’s upbringing had a significant influence on her music.
+She grew up in the Black Church, where her maternal grandfather, Reverend R.L.
+Brown, founded and pastored St. Johns CME Church in Winston-Salem.
+It was here that she developed auals, gospels, and hymns.
+Later, during her college years at Amherst, she discovered the spiritual jazz music of John and Alice Coltrane, Lonnie Liston Smith, Yusef Lateef, and Pharaoh Sanders, among others.
+Today, Lezlie is an exceptional performer who brings a powerful and socially conscious message to her repertoire, whether it’s a jazz standard or an R&B classic.
+Her performances are captivating, and she has a unique ability to transform any space into a house of worship.

-Soulfully and solidly backed by guitarist Ron Johnson, drummer Russell Carter, and bassist Dishan Harper Lezlie put her stamp on Dinah Washington’s “September in the Rain,” Chet Baker’s “You Don’t Know What Love Is,” “All of Me,” Bill Withers’s “Ain’t No Sunshine When She’s Gone” and Marvin Gaye’s “What’s Going On,” all of which elicited an enthusiastic and joyous response.
-The event was billed as Lezlie’s birthday celebration, but, in the end, it was she who bore the gift of music.
+Lezlie’s performance was soulful and solidly backed by her band, consisting of guitarist Ron Johnson, drummer Russell Carter, and bassist Dishan Harper.
+During the show, she performed renditions of Dinah Washington’s “September in the Rain,” Chet Baker’s “You Don’t Know What Love Is,” “All of Me,” Bill Withers’s “Ain’t No Sunshine When She’s Gone” and Marvin Gaye’s “What’s Going On,” all of which received an enthusiastic and joyous response from the audience.
+Although the event was meant to celebrate Lezlie’s birthday, it was ultimately her gift of music that left a lasting impression.

 ABOUT BRUSH CULTURE